Roger Williams erects a wall between church and state

 When Roger Williams was exiled from Massachusetts in 1636 he and a few companions founded a little settlement.
 There church and state were completely separate and they underlined their religious motives for doing this by naming it “Providence”.
 It was a small settlement overlooking the tidal Providence River.
 On the river bank they built their timber-framed cottages, the wattle-and-daub walls protected from the rain by the deep eaves of thatched roofs.
 Behind the cottages, in a field which rose to the foot of the bluffs, they planted multicoloured Indian corn.

 Life in the new settlement proved a struggle.
-In fact, the next year, when the Governor of Massachusetts paid a visit to the impetuous young preacher, he was so touched by their poverty that he pressed a gold piece into Mrs. Williams' hand.
+In fact, the next year, when the Governor of Massachusetts paid a visit to the impetuous young preacher, he was touched by their poverty and quietly pressed a gold piece into Mrs. Williams' hand.
 The hamlet was small, mosquito-infested, pig-ridden, dirt-laned, isolated, insecure and poor.
 Yet at that time it was perhaps the freest place on earth.

 The legacy of Roger Williams in US constitutional law:

 The “wall of separation”... has been one of the two most enduring metaphors in constitutional interpretation.
 (The other is the “marketplace of ideas.”)
 Protestant justices were originally drawn to the wall, and subsequent Protestants have reached the separationist results that it demands.
 Catholics, for the most part, reject the idea of a wall of separation and (along with some Evangelical Protestants) support what they call non-preferentialism, whereby government is forbidden only in preferring one religion over another.